 - Walking distance to The Shops at Wailea.

 - Excellent customer service – from the front desk to the wait staff, everyone was so friendly and genuinely happy.
 Happiness in contagious.

 - Amazing restaurants – which brings me to my next topic…

 Eat in Maui

 The fresh food, delicious delicacies, tropical drinks, and variety of choices is enough to make me want to move to Maui.
 We.
 Love.
 Food.
-I wish we had hit all the restaurants, but here’s some of our favorites (and no, I don’t have a photo of every meal because I always devour it too quickly, okay) :
+I wish we had hit all the restaurants, but here are some of our favorites (and no, I don’t have a photo of every meal because I always devour it too quickly, okay) :

 Located right at Andaz next to the largest pool with sounds of the ocean, is the best sushi in Wailea.
-We shared a dinner here with our other honeymoon friends, and got to try so many different items because we could share.
+We shared a dinner here with our other honeymoon friends and got to try so many different items because we could share.

 Like Morimoto Sushi, visitors staying at other hotels and other areas of the island flock to this restaurant.
 Featuring breakfast and dinner, they offer a fun, interactive experience with options like the Chef’s Table Tasting.
 Reservations are highly recommended!

 The Andaz has several restaurants right on site.
 When we first arrived, it was right around sunset and we got settled into our room before heading out to grab a bite to eat.
 We ended up sitting at the pool bar where we ordered poutine (a delicious Canadian dish of french fries, cheese curds, and gravy).
 This particular poutine had beef on it, too, and totally hit the spot after a day of travel.
 The bartenders were friendly and genuinely happy to have us there.